alexandergrib/ms2/README.md

 Further reading and troubleshooting on cloning a repository from GitHub  [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 # Problems encountered:
-- After searching for place map did not center itself to that selected location
+- After searching for place map did not center itself to selected location
   - Fixed by setting new boundaries instead of extending previous (bounds = new google.maps.LatLngBounds();)

 - News API free version worked only on localhost, to use it online I had to upgrade to paid account.
     - switched API to Rapidapi.com.
 Tried to use Google search news, but response time was 3-4 seconds, this caused significant delay after page loaded and populating news feed.
     - Switched to Newscatcher API from Rapidapi.com this helped to decrease response time down to 200-300ms.

-- Console error (Failed to load resource: the server responded with a status of 403 ())
+- Occasional console error (Failed to load resource: the server responded with a status of 403 ())
     - Error coming from google API itself, after page refresh error disappear

-- Sometimes warning in console shows-up about security for API
+- Occasional warning in console shows-up about security for API
     - error disappears on the page refresh

 - Console displaying: "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'."
     - This issue coming from GitHub pages [more info about it here](https://github.blog/changelog/2021-04-27-github-pages-permissions-policy-interest-cohort-header-added-to-all-pages-sites/)

-- Gap is visible between edge of the page and side of the browser where scroll located ([Chrome only](assets/img/testing_img/gap_chrome.png)) and scroll bar itself styled by the browser, there is no gap visible in [mozilla browser](assets/img/testing_img/no_gap_mozilla.png).
+- Gap is visible between right edge of the page and side of the browser where scroll located ([Chrome only](assets/img/testing_img/gap_chrome.png)), there is no gap visible in [mozilla browser](assets/img/testing_img/no_gap_mozilla.png).
     - it looks like bug of Chrome browser itself.
 If the classic scroll bar displayed then issue is not present.
+    - Fixed by setting html selector in css to overfow-x: hidden

 - When I tried using import/export functions I was getting [console errors](assets/img/testing_img/import_errors.png) and imported function was not working.
-    - To solve this issue i decided to take different approach(maybe bit more challenging for future code maintenance) recommended by tutor assistant.
+    - To solve this issue i decided to take different approach(maybe bit more challenging for future code maintenance), but it was recommended by tutor assistant.
-    - I separated files and added them in HTML in specific order, where main.js file loads last allowing other files to load fist.
+    - I separated files and added them into HTML in specific order, where main.js file loads last allowing other files to load fist.
 This done this way to preload functions into computer memory which are then called later in main.js file.

 # Credits